max1mde/AG-Wiki/README.md

 }
 ```

-There is also the `GuiInteractionBeginEvent` and `GuiInteractionExitEvent` which are both very usefull for many cases
+There is also the `GuiInteractionBeginEvent` and `GuiInteractionExitEvent` which are both very usefull in many cases
 ```java
 public class MyLayout implements LayoutExtension {
     private final String LAYOUT_NAME = "MyLayout";